lsst-tstn/tstn-020/index.rst

 ..
 And from the LOVE interface:

+Examples of how to do this using the LOVE interface will be added when the functionality is ready.

 ..
 TODO: Add example on how to launch script from LOVE interface

-If working with an individual CSC, which as an operator would be a rare occurrence, the ``salobj.Remotes`` class can be more appropriate:
+If working with an individual CSC, which as an operator would be a rare occurrence, the ``salobj.Remotes`` class may be more appropriate:

 .. code-block:: python